Skip to content

 Bazel

 This repository provides a Bazel WORKSPACE.bazel and a corresponding BUILD.bazel file.
 Therefore, this repository can be referenced by workspace rules such as http_archive, git_repository, or local_repository from other Bazel workspaces.
-To use the library you only need to depend on the target @nlohmann_json//:json (e.g. via deps attribute).
+To use the library you only need to depend on the target @nlohmann_json//:json (e.g., via deps attribute).

 Conan

 If you are using Conan to manage your dependencies, merely add nlohmann_json/x.y.z to your conanfile's requires, where x.y.z is the release version you want to use.
-Please file issues here if you experience problems with the packages.

 Example